MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-overview.md

 ---
 title: Overview of inventory to deliver end-to-end business process
-description: Learn about the end-to-end business process, from inventory to deliver.
-This article provides a high-level flow diagram and describes the relationship with other processes in Dynamics 365 solutions. ms.date: 12/08/2023 ms.topic: conceptual
+description: Learn about the inventory to deliver end-to-end business process with a flow diagram and understand the relationship with other processes in Dynamics 365 solutions. ms.date: 12/08/2023 ms.topic: conceptual
 author: rachel-profitt